mmuratarat/mmuratarat.github.io/_pages/faq.md

 (they use $p = \alpha$ for RD).
 Furthermore, for each original sentence, we generate naug augmented sentences.
 Examples of augmented sentences are shown in

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/Screen%20Shot%202020-04-28%20at%2009.45.53.png?raw=true)

+#### Why is data augmentation classified as a type of regularization?

+Regularization (traditionally in the context of shrinkage) adds prior knowledge to a model; a prior, literally, is specified for the parameters.
+Augmentation is also a form of adding prior knowledge to a model; e.g. images are rotated, which you know does not change the class label.
+Increasing training data (as with augmentation) decreases a model's variance.
+Regularization also decreases a model's variance.
+They do so in different ways, but ultimately both decrease rgeneralization error (also known as the out-of-sample error)  but not the training error.

 #### Why using probability estimates and non-thresholded decision values give different AUC values?